Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Materials And Methods

-To emulate routine clinical assessment, we evaluated simultaneous detection of multiple HMD phenotypes from 10-s video windows using an eight-label output space (dystonia, tremor, myoclonus, chorea, athetosis, ballismus, stereotypies and tics).
+To emulate routine clinical assessment, we evaluated the simultaneous detection of multiple hyperkinetic MDs from the 10-s video windows using an eight-label output space (dystonia, tremor, myoclonus, chorea, athetosis, ballismus, stereotypies and tics).
 Each window was assigned an 8-dimensional binary label vector derived from expert annotations (label = 1 if the symptom was present at any time within the window; else 0).
-In this multi-label setting, we explicitly controlled false alarms in asymptomatic recordings by including control subjects and symptom-absent windows, enabling clinically interpretable subject-level readouts under a conservative operating regime.
+In this multi-label setting, we explicitly controlled false alarms in asymptomatic recordings by including both, the healthy control subjects and symptom-absent windows from the patients, enabling clinically interpretable subject-level readouts under a conservative operating regime.

-\textbf{Subject-level separation and multilabel-aware stratification.} To prevent leakage and reflect deployment on unseen individuals, all evaluation splits were performed at the subject level: all windows from a given participant were assigned exclusively to either training or testing within each fold.
-Multi-label stratification was performed on subject-level label vectors obtained by a logical OR across windows per participant, thereby preserving both marginal label prevalence and common co-occurrence patterns across folds (MultilabelStratifiedKFold; shuffle with fixed random seed).
+\textbf{Subject-level cross-validation and fold balancing.} To prevent information leakage, all windows from a given participant were assigned to the same fold.
+Folds were balanced using patient-level phenotype profiles (presence/absence of each of the 8 phenotypes across that participant's windows) so that individual phenotype prevalence and common co-occurrence patterns were preserved as much as possible across cross-validation splits (MultilabelStratifiedKFold; shuffle with fixed random seed).

-\textbf{Model families and preprocessing.} We benchmarked a panel of representative classifier families for structured biomedical data spanning linear, margin-based, instance-based and tree-ensemble methods, as well as multilayer perceptrons.
-Preprocessing consisted of feature scaling when appropriate (StandardScaler, MinMaxScaler, RobustScaler, PowerTransformer) followed by univariate feature selection using mutual information (SelectKBest; fixed K with minor label-specific adjustments; details in \textbf{Supplementary Methods}).
-When probability estimates were not natively available, probabilistic scores were obtained via Platt scaling to ensure a consistent probabilistic interface for downstream thresholding and aggregation.
-Class imbalance was handled using class-weighting when supported by the estimator.